Sage-is/WEB-Sage.Education-docs/docs/roadmap.md

 </div>

-At Sage WebUI, we're committed to continually enhancing our platform to provide the best experience for our users.
+At Sage.is AI-UI, we're committed to continually enhancing our platform to provide the best experience for our users.
 Below, you'll find the structured roadmap for our ongoing and future developments, categorized into Interface, Information Retrieval, and Community.

 ## Interface 🖥️